Living in Malaysia: The Complete Visa Guide for 2026

 Frequently Asked Questions

-Can I change employers with an Employment Pass? ↓
+Can I change employers on an Employment Pass? ↓

 Not directly.
-Your visa is linked to your employer.
-In case of a change, the old employer must "cancel" your current visa and the new one must apply for another.
+Your visa is tied to your employer.
+If you switch, the former employer must "cancel" your current visa and the new one must apply for another.
 A Release Letter is often required.

-Theoretically yes, but places are limited and classes are in Malay.
-The majority of expatriates opt for the international school system.
+In theory yes, but places are limited and lessons are taught in Malay.
+Most expats opt for the international school system.

 What is the administrative cost of an EP visa? ↓

-Government fees vary between 800 and 2,500 MYR depending on the category and duration, excluding employer agency fees.
+Government fees range between 800 and 2,500 MYR depending on the category and duration, excluding the employer's agency fees.

-Can the spouse work on a "Dependent Pass"? ↓
+Can a spouse work on a "Dependent Pass"? ↓

-No. To work, the spouse must convert their status into a full Employment Pass if they find an employer willing to sponsor them.
+No. To work, the spouse must convert their status to a full Employment Pass if they find an employer willing to sponsor them.

-Is it easy to open a bank account with a work visa? ↓
+Is it easy to open a bank account on a work visa? ↓

-Yes, once the sticker is placed in your passport, Malaysian banks open your account in a few hours.
+Yes, once the sticker is in your passport, Malaysian banks can open your account within a few hours.

-Does the DE Rantau visa allow for dependent children? ↓
+Does the DE Rantau visa allow dependent children? ↓

-Yes, it allows the inclusion of the spouse and children under the same digital nomad status, for additional fees per person.
+Yes, it allows you to include your spouse and children under the same digital nomad status, subject to additional fees per person.

-Don't let the administration slow down your dreams.
+Don't let red tape hold your dreams back.
 Join our community to share your experiences and ask your questions.